 <Olympiads and other national team events> Radjabov has represented his native Azerbaijan at the Olympiads since 2002, and won his first medal at the Chess Olympiad (2012) when he won individual bronze on the top board.
 He played board 2 for Azerbaijan at the Chess Olympiad (2014) held in Tromsø in Norway.
 A regular participant in the European Team Championships since 2003, he led the Azerbaijani team to victory at the 17th European Team Championship (2009) in Novi Sad and in November 2011 to 2nd place at the European Team Championship (2011) at Porto Carras, Greece.
 Toward the end of 2013, Radjabov played board 2 for Azerbaijan, which won the gold medal at the European Team Championship (2013).
 He was also a member of the Azerbaijani team which lost the Azerbaijan vs the World (2009) by 10.5-21.5.
 He has also played for Azerbaijan in the World Team Championships; at the World Team Championship (2010), he won a silver medal for board 2, Azerbaijan coming fourth, and at the World Chess Team Championship (2011), he scored a bronze medal on the top board, although his team came 7th.

-<European Club Cup> A regular contender in the European Club Cup, he has won the European Champion's Cup twice with French team, the NAO Chess Club team, and with the Bosna club from Bosnia.
-He has also won team silver medal with the Ladja-Kazan club from Russia.
-He won the gold medal at the European Club Cup (2011), scoring 4.5/5 and a TPR of 3016 on the top board of SOCAR Baku, leading his team to a silver medal.
+<European Club Cup> A regular participant in the European Club Cup, he has been a member of the winning team at the European Champion's Cup five times, once with the Bosna club from Bosnia in 2002, once with French NAO Chess Club team in 2004, once with the Ural Sverdlovsk region team in 2008, and twice with the SOCAR Baku team, in 2012 and 2014.
+He has also won team silver medal with the Ladja-Kazan club from Russia in 2006.
+He won an individual gold medal at the European Club Cup (2011), scoring 4.5/5 and a TPR of 3016 on the top board of SOCAR Baku, leading his team to a silver medal.
 The following year he helped his team, SOCAR Baku, to the gold medal at the 28th European Club Cup (2012), scoring 4/6 on top board and in 2013 he played second board for SOCAR, this time helping his team to win bronze in the European Club Cup (2013).
+He struck gold twice at the European Club Cup (2014) when he won team and individual bronze (for 3+ 3+) playing board 5 for his team SOCAR Baku.
+His total medal tally at the ECC is team: 5 golds 3 silvers 2 bronzes, and individually: 2 golds and 1 silver.
+(1)

 <National Leagues> Radjabov has also competed in club and team championships in Greece, France, Spain and Russia.